smart-edge-open/specs/doc/core-network/openness_ngc.md

 3GPP TS 23.501 Rel15.3 Sec 4.2.3 : 5G System Architecture

-## 5G Architecture view w.r.t Edge
+## Edge 5G Architecture view

 As discussed in the ETSI White paper "MEC in 5G Networks" [ETSI_2018a], a new set of functional enablers introduced in 5G are essential for Edge deployments, below are a few to highlight in the context of this document :

-* With the introduction of multiple Local Data Networks connected to the UPF and traffic steering of selected data traffic for a PDU session towards a local data network interface in UPF are first and fourth most enablers in 5g edge deployments.
+* Multiple Local Data Networks connected to the UPF and traffic steering of selected data traffic for a PDU session towards a local data network interface in UPF are key enablers of 5g edge deployments.

-* Influencing the traffic steering rules in the UPF through external components like OpenNESS/MEC Controllers using Application Function (AF) provides another level of flexibility for on-demand application deployments on edge-nodes as described in 3GPP TS 23.501-f30 Sec.
+* Influencing the traffic steering rules in the UPF through external components like OpenNESS/MEC Controllers using Application Function (AF) provides another level of flexibility for on-demand application deployments on edge nodes as described in 3GPP TS 23.501-f30 Sec.
 5.6.7.

 * Session and Service Connectivity (SSC) and Local Area Data Networks (LADN) play an important role in edge deployments.